 Can I get a hallelujah for creating So The Adventure Begins first GIF?!
 I’m sure there’ll be plenty more to come!

 As it flew past us we were separated across the tracks for what felt like an eternity as the carriages trailed behind – though I’m sure it didn’t last longer than a minute.
-My hair whipped around my face with the speed of it passing only a foot away from my face.
+My hair whipped around my face with the speed of it passing only a foot away from my nose.
 It was exhilarating to be next to something so powerful and know that, as much of a novelty as it was for us, it was simply routine for those living here.

 FINDING THE HANOI TRAIN STREET